Bassin de Cap-Ferret - excellent September weather for people and grapes! Sunday, the 21st September 2014

 de France

-This property is situated in Pessac-Léognan district and its closest neighbour is Chateau de Fieuzal, less than 100 meters walk from de France.
+This property is situated in the Pessac-Léognan district, and its closest neighbor is Chateau de Fieuzal, less than 100 meters from de France.
 There are 35 ha for red wine planted with 55% Cabernet Sauvignon and 45% Merlot, and 4 ha for white wine planted with 80% Sauvignon Blanc and 20% Semillon.
-Red wine is aged in 50% new oak + 50% one-year-old barrels for 12-14 months, while white undergoes alcoholic fermentation in barrel and is aged app.
-9 months in 30% new barrels + 70% one-year-old barrels. de France is owned by Thomassin family.
+Red wine is aged in 50% new oak + 50% one-year-old barrels for 12-14 months, while white undergoes alcoholic fermentation in barrel and is aged app. nine months in 30% new barrels + 70% one-year-old barrels.
+Thomassin family owns De France.

-In July 2011 de France experienced a major fire caused by an explosion of a tractor, which destroyed cellars and vinification equipment.
-Because of that, de France was forced to make their wines other places.
+In July 2011, de France experienced a major fire caused by an explosion of a tractor, which destroyed cellars and vinification equipment.
+Because of that, de France was forced to make their wines in other places.
 2011 white was made at Chateau Haut Bailly, while red 2011-2012-2013 were made at Chateau de Fieuzal.
-Happily, a new cellar was ready for use just in time for 2014 harvest.
-Arnaud Thomassin, who received me at de France, took me to parcel where Merlot harvest was ongoing, we also stopped at family's another property Chateau Coquillas with interesting terroir (shellfish) and which makes second wine to de France.
+Happily, a new cellar was ready for use for the 2014 harvest.
+Arnaud Thomassin, who received me at de France, took me to the parcel where Merlot harvest was ongoing; we also stopped at the family's other property Chateau Coquillas with interesting terroir (shellfish) and which makes second wine to de France.

-I know very well wines from de France as these participate in Union des Grands Crus de Bordeaux primeur tastings every year.
-Wines here are really well made, certainly worth the money and especially white wine has been making great progress recently.
+I know wines from de France as these participate in Union des Grands Crus de Bordeaux primeur tastings yearly.
+Wines here are well made, undoubtedly worth the money, and especially white wine has been making significant progress recently.

 Merlot harvest at de France